 ECL for advances to related parties are measured and recognized using the liquidity approach.
 Management determines possible impairment based on the counterparties' ability to repay the receivables upon demand at the reporting date taking into consideration the historical defaults from the counterparties.
-Management assessed that portion of the outstanding receivables from certain related parties as of December 31, 2022 and 2021 which are not fully recoverable since these related parties do not have enough capacity to pay the advances upon demand.
-Accordingly, credit losses amounting to P184.7 million, P43.4 million (net of recovery of P 27.4 million) and nil were recognized in 2022, 2021, and 2020 respectively.
-Impairment losses in 2022 and 2021 are presented as part of Expected credit and impairment losses under Operating Expenses in the consolidated statements of profit or loss, respectively (see Note 23).
+Management assessed that portion of the outstanding receivables from certain related parties as of December 31, 2023 and 2022 which are not fully recoverable since these related parties do not have enough capacity to pay the advances upon demand.
+Accordingly, credit losses amounting to P 59.3 million, P184.7 million and P43.4 million (net of recovery of P 27.4 million) were recognized in 2023, 2022, and 2021 respectively.
+Impairment losses in 2023 and 2022 are presented as part of Expected credit and impairment losses under Operating Expenses in the consolidated statements of profit or loss, respectively (see Note 23).